-Students wanting to participate in Move On When Ready should speak with their high school guidance counselor before starting the application process.
+Students wanting to participate in dual enrollment should speak with their high school guidance counselor before starting the application process.

 To be eligible for the dual enrollment program you must:

 - Attend a private or public secondary educational institution within the State of Georgia or a home study program operated pursuant to §O.C.G.A.
-20-2-690 that has been approved by the Georgia Student Finance Commission as a MOWR participating school.
+20-2-690 that has been approved by the Georgia Student Finance Commission as a dual enrollment participating school.
 Ask your guidance counselor to be sure your school is approved to participate.

 - Submit qualifying test score.*

 - For Fall 2017, Spring 2018 and Summer 2018: the minimum score on the Redesigned exam must be at least a 1090 (Evidence-Based Reading & Writing section score + Math section score).
 The State of Georgia requires that you also earn at least a 24 on the Reading test score and a 22 on the Math test score.
 Valid old SAT scores are also accepted and converted to Redesigned scores using the converter tool provide by The College Board.

 - Beginning Fall 2018, the minimum score will change to a 1050 (Evidence-Based Reading & Writing section score + Math section score)